-Our excellent range of heated electric propagators including our award-winning Vitopod heated propagators and Hydropod cuttings propagators designed and built by Greenhouse Sensation in Lancashire.
+Our excellent range of heated electric propagators include our award-winning Vitopod heated propagators with optional lights and Hydropod cuttings propagator that are designed and manufactured by Greenhouse Sensation in Lancashire.

 Sow thin rows of seeds in the seed tray without seeds touching each other, just put some in your hand and sprinkle in the seed tray in your propagator.
 Sow large seeds individually.
 Put a few at a time in your hand and place the seeds at intervals along the row.

 Don’t sow seeds too close together but you will need to sow more seeds than you need in your propagator because some seeds may not germinate.